NPS-DEEP/hashdb/doc/announce_1.0.1.md

 Only export the filesize field for the zero-block entry since it only needs to be specified once.
 * Update output of scans to include file size information.
 * Change the _bulk\_extractor_ hashdb scanner so that when importing hashes via the _hashdb_ scanner, it will gather file size iniformation.
-It will obtain the file size from information available in the scanner params object and will forward it to _hashdb_.
+It will obtain the file size from information available in `sbuf.pagesize` and will forward it to _hashdb_.
 * The hash database source data will be versioned to preserve backward compatibility.
 Versioning will be managed by either incrementing the hashdb database version number or by adding a separate versioning scheme specific to the source data.

 # Functional Change: Improve identified_blocks.txt output (in progress)